anodynos/urequire-example-testbed/readme.md

 ### I want more

+For the most simple example, check out

-For more uRequire config examples with comments etc see :
+For more advanced uRequire config examples with comments etc see :

-* uBerscore's [full grunt config](https://github.com/anodynos/uBerscore/blob/bb6fa0ae60105bec381eae64b8a96d1579450f22/Gruntfile_CommentsExamples.coffee) or its latest version.
+* uBerscore's [full grunt config](https://github.com/anodynos/uBerscore) or the one with comments.

 * uRequire's [config docs](https://github.com/anodynos/uRequire/blob/master/source/code/config/MasterDefaultsConfig.coffee.md)

 # License